AI·Set·UpBook a call

 An hour from your office.

-I've spent fifteen years inside small service firms.
+I've spent years inside small service firms.
 The kind of places where the founder still answers the door.
 The pattern is almost always the same: the operating system of the business lives in one person's head, the calendar is held together with willpower, and every new tool ends up as another tab nobody opens.

 AI is the first thing in a long time that could actually move the line on that.
 But only if it's installed by someone who has been in the room, not by a vendor and not by a tool seller.